jerry81/leetcode/rust.md

  - we could also use to_vec if we really want a Vec

-- pass by mutable reference
+- see 1133 for pass by mutable reference
 ```rs
 fn backtrack(
     candidates: &Vec<i32>,